jaspector

 Inspections typically require 24 to 48 hours advance notice.

-Typical inspection sequence: Typical sequence for residential new construction: pre-construction site inspection (if required), foundation/footing, rough framing, rough electrical, rough plumbing, rough mechanical, insulation, drywall/wallboard (in some cases), final inspection.
+Typical sequence: Typical sequence for residential new construction: pre-construction site inspection (if required), foundation/footing, rough framing, rough electrical, rough plumbing, rough mechanical, insulation, drywall/wallboard (in some cases), final inspection.

 Allow extra lead time for remote location; Tierra Amarilla is 70 miles northwest of the CID Northern Regional Office in Santa Fe via US-84.